-Based on the positive results of the 2018 diamond drilling program, the resulting updated resource estimate, new geological theories and geophysical targets identified by the airborne and ground surveys, additional work is warranted and recommended as follows:
+Based on the positive results to date related to the January 7, 2019 resource estimate, new geological theories and geophysical targets identified by the airborne and ground surveys, additional work is warranted and recommended as follows:

-• To upgrade the Inferred Mineral Resource, a limited infill drill program with a 25 metre by 25 metre pattern is required to confirm if the current 50 metre by 50 metre drill pattern is sufficient.

-- Complete down-hole EM surveying of several completed drill holes in order to test for the potential to expand mineralisation outside of the current modeled lenses.
-Drill-test the higher priority down-hole plate conductors. - Drill untested areas immediately adjacent to the modeled Inferred Resource domains in order to test for potential expansion, continuity, and grades of the mineralised lens. - Drill untested, higher-priority regional geophysical anomalies, following further ground truthing and verification. - Collection of a representative metallurgical sample from drill core rejects for further testing and more advanced studies.
-As part of the metallurgical testing, investigate various pre-concentration techniques that could be assessed in future studies.
+- To upgrade the Inferred Mineral Resource, a limited infill drill program with a 25 metre by 25 metre pattern is required to confirm if the current 50 metre by 50 metre drill pattern is sufficient. - Drill untested areas immediately adjacent to the modeled Inferred Resource domains in order to test for potential expansion, continuity, and grades of the mineralised lens. - Drill untested, high-priority regional soil geochemical & geophysical anomalies, following further ground truthing and verification. - Collection of a representative metallurgical sample from drill core rejects for further testing and more advanced studies.
+As part of the metallurgical testing, investigate various preconcentration techniques that could be assessed in future studies.

 Following completion of the metallurgical test work, commission an engineering study to do a basic mine design and a Preliminary Economic Assessment of the resource.
-The geometry of the resource appears amenable to bulk mining techniques.
+The geometry of the resource appears amenable to underground mining techniques.
 These should be investigated to determine the most cost effective mining methods and processing techniques.